 All variants in validation set were analyzed for ‘trueness’ (Pearson correlation) between the validated (expected) and observed VAF data (validated legacy MGP vs Myeloid Qiaseq assay).
 A high overall correlation was observed across the complete VAF range.

+Correlation of VAF values between experimental pairings of 4 repeated Qia-NGS experiments (Pearson correlation):

 6.3 Interpretation

 This large data set (MGP and LGP) demonstrates an excellent level of correlation and linearity, with an r2 value of >0.99.